Is the Jungfrau Travel Pass worth it? An honest review

 It doesn’t include the activities like ziplining and mountain carts though, you’ll need to pay for these separately.

-The Jungfrau Travel Pass doesn’t cover the whole trip to Schiltorn, but you do get free travel to reach Mürren and then a discounted rate on the cable car to Schiltorn from there.
+The Jungfrau Travel Pass doesn’t cover the whole trip to Schiltorn, but you do get free travel to reach Mürren and then a discounted rate on the cable car to Schilthorn from there.

-You can find more info on the Schiltorn website.
+You can find more info on the Schilthorn website.

 Can I visit somewhere more than once with a Jungfrau Travel Pass?